 The sales team quickly altered course.
 They put down their product pitches.
 They stopped handing out collateral on all the bells and whistles.
 Instead, they produced case studies from top clients.
 They asked those top clients to recommend their sales rep on LinkedIn.
 They changed their messaging to focus on customer care.
 They picked up 2 new clients in Q3 that were drawn to the customer service approach.

 Download a copy of SBI’s Buyer Process Map Template.
 It includes an introduction to buying phases, buyer actions and micro-questions.
-You can get a copy by signing up for SBI’s Sales & Marketing research review here.
-One core area of focus in the research review is on the BPM.
-Here you will get free access to all of our guides, templates and tools to help facilitate the BPM creation.
+It will help facilitate the BPM creation.

 Luis runs Sales Enablement for a Fortune 250 sales enterprise.
 They instituted BPMs at the end of last year.
 Since then, they’ve reduced the length of the sales cycle significantly.
 More importantly, the sales team freed up more time in their week to simply sell.
 I asked Luis why this was the case.
 He explained that before, they wasted cycles on buyers they thought were ready to buy.
 Buyers were turned off by the constant selling the reps were engaging in.
 They preferred to do the research on their own.
 They were buying from the vendors that facilitated their buying experience the best.